 Want to save money, grow organically, and have the best possible garden?
 Read on.
-These aren’t the odd and absurd gardening gimmicks or wives’ tales that go viral online.
+These aren’t the odd and absurd gardening gimmicks or garden myths that go viral online.
 These are smart, practical tips from experienced, organic gardeners who like sustainability both in their gardens and their wallets.
 In other words, it’s all about making the best of what you have.

 Let’s Start with the Essentials

 I saw you try to click away!
 Let go of that computer mouse!
 Soil may sound boring but stay with me here.
 I promise, this will pay off.